 The contractor shall undertake telephone depth interviews with school leaders in April/May 2019 and November 2020 and 2021.
 The purpose of these interviews is to understand how the loan reimbursement scheme is being understood and received; whether or not it is influencing recruitment and retention rates and overall teacher mobility; understanding of the scheme/offer; how the scheme could be improved; how the scheme works alongside other recruitment and retention initiatives; attitudes towards the scheme and any impacts on or changes to teacher retention in both eligible and ineligible schools.

 The school leaders shall be drawn from the 474 secondary schools in the pilot areas.
-In each of the 3 waves the contractor shall interview 12 school leaders from the 474 pilot area schools, resulting in a total of 36 interviews over the lifetime of the evaluation.
+In each of the <redacted> waves the contractor shall interview <redacted> school leaders from the 474 pilot area schools, resulting in a total of <redacted> interviews over the lifetime of the evaluation.
 The contractor shall ensure that the school leaders are purposively sampled to reflect a range of school characteristics such as size and Ofsted rating.
 These characteristics shall be agreed between the Department and the contractor.

-The contractor shall also conduct 10 telephone depth interviews with secondary school leaders in the non-pilot areas specified in the section relating to surveys of eligible teachers in the non-pilot areas in October 2020.
-These interviews shall run after the survey with teachers in the neighbouring non-pilot secondary schools and a sample covering a range of schools from different areas with differing characteristics shall be selected to ensure the full range of themes and issues are identified.
+<redacted>.

 The contractor shall design interview topic guides for school leaders and agree these with the Department.